AnirudhaKulkarni-prog/java-employee-challenge-reliaquest/api/README.md

 ✅ Implementation Summary

 This module (api) acts as a REST client abstraction for interacting with the Mock Employee API hosted at http://localhost:8112/api/v1/employee.

-Core logic is implemented in the service class: com.reliaquest.api.service.EmployeeService

 It uses RestTemplate for HTTP interactions and ObjectMapper (Jackson) to handle dynamic JSON (JsonNode).
 API response parsing and filtering are done in-memory as required (e.g., for top 10 earners).
 Exception handling and logging are included as part of production-ready standards.